ElmahCoreEx/ElmahCoreEx/README.md

 see more [here](https://elmah.github.io/a/error-filtering/examples/)

-JavaScript filters not yet implemented
+JavaScript filters have not been implemented

 Add notifiers to errorFilter node if you do not want to send notifications Filtered errors will be logged, but will not be sent.